Natural Asset Management

 Once established it is important that the DPA system include a principle of ‘no net loss’ both across the system and within each DPA.
 This means that development projects impact on biodiversity are balanced or outweighed by measures taken to avoid or minimize these effects.

-Encouraging and developing confidence in the decision-making partnership amongst all the parties/groups involved such as the WSANEC nation and their respective governing bodies, and the local governments of Saanich and Sidney.
+Encouraging and developing confidence in the decision-making partnership amongst all the parties/groups involved such as the W̱SÁNEĆ nation and their respective governing bodies, and the local governments of North Saanich, Central Saanich and Sidney.

 Through this partnership among governing parties, collaborative action needs to be taken for changing environmental, social, and economic conditions that will affect this region in the future due to climate change.

-Increasing inclusion with the public through community engagement opportunities such as; letter-writing campaigns (email, Facebook, PlaceSpeak), local presentations to residents, community events and meetings, and educational outdoor experiences to involved forests and watersheds in the Saanich Peninsula.
+Increasing inclusion with the public through community engagement opportunities such as; letter-writing campaigns, participation on PlaceSpeak and local presentations to residents, community events and meetings; and educational outdoor experiences to involved forests and watersheds in the Saanich Peninsula.

 The supportive action towards minimal impact development in this region in-order to better protect specific aspects of the peninsula’s ecosystems is a key goal of the coalition and surrounding groups involved.

-Encouraging a greater vison pf the bioregional freamework within the Peninsula's municpalities.
+Encouraging a greater vision of the bioregional framework within the Saanich Peninsula's municipalities.